YCSU/Udacity_SDC_P5_Vehicle_Detection_and_Tracking/README.md

 ### Running the code
 The project includes the following files:
 * main.py - pipeline for detecting cars.
 See the comments in the file for explanation
-* utils.py - functions including creating features for classification, generating sliding windows, and draw boxes around detected cars
+* utils.py - functions including creating features for classification, generating sliding windows, and drawing boxes around the detected cars
 * explore_cspace.py- explore different color spaces with 3D plots
 * visualize_hog.py - visualize the hog features
 * project_video_outpu.mp4 - the output video with detected cars